Story Book Science

 Starting in September, Story Book Science will have a monthly theme and related activities youth can do at home!
 We'll still be gathering on Facebook every Wednesday morning at 10am, but please note the days for readings and other days for activities.
 Activities are not dependent on knowing the book, so join us for one or all of Story Book Science!

-September 9 – Science Activity: Model the Movement of a Sea Turtle (PDF)
+September 9 – STEM Challenge: Model the Movement of a Sea Turtle (PDF)

-September 16 – Science Activity: Snacking Like a Shark (PDF)
+September 16 – STEM Challenge: Snacking Like a Shark (PDF)

-September 30 – Science Activity: STEM Challenge - Build a Model of Giant Kelp (PDF)
+September 30 – STEM Challenge: Building a Model of Giant Kelp (PDF)

 August 12 - Maya Lin: Artist-Architect of Light and Lines by Jeanne Walker Harvey (Henry Holt and Company)